olsson82/rivwebdoc/docs/accountinfo.md

 ## Update user information
 You can here change your name, email and phone number.
 Email is needed if you forget your password.

+## Two Factor Login
+You can activate two factor login on your account for more security.
+Just check the Two Factor Login checkbox.

+Each time you login, you will get a one time code on your email, that is enable in 5 minutes.
+You need to enter that code to login.